-A Hudson River Cruise is an exciting New York excursion!
+A Hudson River Cruise is an exciting fall activity in New York for families!
 Offered by various providers around the state, each option differs in terms of distance, duration, and scenery.
 Families looking for a short stay can hop on a two-hour narrated tour by Hudson River Cruises.
-It departs from East Stand Street in Kingston and continues up the river, providing food and drink available for purchase.
+Departing from East Stand Street in Kingston, it continues up the river (food and drink available for purchase).
 Sail past iconic Hudson River Lighthouses, Victorian mansions, and unique bridges along the way!
-NYC families can also take a Seastreak Catamaran from New Jersey’s Highlands or West 39th Street to enjoy an ever-evolving rotation of fall foliage.
+Families can also take a Seastreak Catamaran from New Jersey’s Highlands or West 39th Street to enjoy an ever-evolving rotation of fall foliage.
 Soar under the George Washington Bridge toward the Cloisters, passing some stunning Palisades vistas.
-Want a more extended getaway?
-American Cruise Lines offers an 8-day round trip that departs from New York City and travels through Kingston, Hyde Park, The Catskills, and other leaf-peeping paradises!
+Finally, American Cruise Lines offers an 8-day round trip that departs from New York City and travels through Kingston, Hyde Park, The Catskills, and other leaf-peeping paradises!

 Families will love taking an enchanting look at fall foliage by water with RiverQuest, which offers eco-tours along the Connecticut River.
 Gaze upon autumn hues while you enjoy snacks and drinks you packed for an onboard picnic.
-(No cafe aboard, but you can pack your own stock, including alcohol!)
+While there isn’t a cafe aboard, but you can pack your own items (including alcohol).
 Choose from a wide array of cruising options too, including a specially designed fall foliage tour.
-On board, experience the joy of a Connecticut fall as you view migrating birds, historical sites, and time together!
+Onboard, experience the joy of a Connecticut fall as you view migrating birds, historical sites, and time together!
 Avid bird watchers may also be interested in the Tree Swallow Sunset Cruise.
 Enjoy the flurry of activity created by these migrating birds as they head south.
 Tell kids to keep their eyes peeled, as they may also see bald eagles and great egrets on this 3-hour tour.
 Cruises are quick to sell out, however.
 Be sure to book online before your trip!

 A fall foliage train ride is an amazing way to explore the Northeast with kids!
 Hop on one of these vintage railways and soar through dramatic landscapes in New York, New Hampshire, and Connecticut.
 Each presents its own colorful adventure for families!

 A trip aboard The Catskills Mountain Railroad will be an unforgettable experience!
 This scenic train travels from Kingston Plaza’s Westbrook Station through the Hurley Flats and returns; but, there’s a twist: everything is Halloween-themed!
 That’s right, the railroad has rolled out a new Fall Adventure Train, available during weekends until mid-October and designed to give your family a taste of the ultimate autumn action!
 Kids can take this fall foliage train ride to learn more about the origins of the Jack-O-Lantern, in addition to the Catskills’ history with its own lantern style.
-For an added bonus, book the Pumpkin Express Edition.
+For a bonus, book the Pumpkin Express Edition.
 Little ones will be rewarded with their very own pumpkin to decorate!
-With three trips at 11 am, 1 pm, and 3 pm, a ride runs for eight-miles and about an hour and fifteen minutes, offering closed or open-air vintage cars.
+With three daily trips, a ride runs for eight miles and about an hour and fifteen minutes, offering closed or open-air vintage cars.
 Arrive early to grab a coveted window seat!

-Our next fall foliage train ride is the Mount Washington Cog Railway, which is truly an exciting summit route!
+Our next fall foliage train ride is the Mount Washington Cog Railway, a trilling summit route!
 Ascend on an authentic coal-fired train during your guided climb up New Hampshire’s most marvelous mountaintop.
 Once you’re there, explore the Sherman Adams Visitors Center and its rooftop observation deck, cafeteria, and two gift shops for an hour.
-Relish the thrill of being on top of the Northeast!
+Then, relish the thrill of being on top of the Northeast!
 Buy a postcard as a souvenir and you can even send it with a unique stamp from the special Mount Washington Post Office.
 At the Tip Top House, a hotel-turned-museum, learn more about the area and take a picture with the iconic Mount Washington sign.
 An hour’s return means your total trip is approximately 3 hours.
 Though trains leave throughout the day, many are booked in advance, so buy a ticket early.
 Don’t forget to take a jacket, as temperatures can change considerably!